decentralized-identity/fuzzy-encryption/src/python/README.md

 **NOTE**: This implementation is code complete with full review and testing at the time of its contribution, but WILL NOT be supported long-term.
 However, the C++ version will be supported long time.

-**WARNING**: This code relies on copyleft dependencies which may require special attention to use safely within commercial products.
-Please take care to ensure you are abiding by the license terms specified in these dependencies.
+**WARNING: This code relies on copyleft dependencies which may require special attention to use safely within commercial products.
+Please take care to ensure you are abiding by the license terms specified in these dependencies.**

 This document describes the Python demonstration code.